Miocic retains heavyweight crown with decision over Cormier

 Cormier knocked out Miocic at UFC 226 in the first round in their 2018 bout to win the heavyweight belt.
 Miocic defeated Cormier last August in the rematch at UFC 241.

 The winner of this bout could make an argument as the greatest heavyweight champion in UFC history.
-Miocic has plenty left in the tank to keep cementing his legacy as the best big man UFC has seen.
+Miocic has plenty left in the tank to keep cementing his legacy as the best big man UFC has seen inside the cage.

 Cormier finished with a 1-2 mark against Miocic and a losing mark against Jones.
 Cormier lost both fights to Jones, though the second one was overturned when Jones failed a doping test.
 The result was changed to a no contest.